Umayyad Caliphate: Caliphate of Hisham and end of expansion

 Musicians and hunting cavalier, circa 730 CE.
 Floor fresco from Hisham's Qasr al-Hayr al-Gharbi, Syria.
 National Museum, Damascus.

 The final son of Abd al-Malik to become caliph was Hisham, whose long and eventful reign was above all marked by the curtailment of military expansion.
 Hisham established his court at Resafa in northern Syria, which was closer to the Byzantine border than Damascus, and resumed hostilities against the Byzantines, which had lapsed following the failure of the last siege of Constantinople.
 The new campaigns resulted in a number of successful raids into Anatolia, but also in a major defeat (the Battle of Akroinon), and did not lead to any significant territorial expansion.

-From the caliphate's north-western African bases, a series of raids on coastal areas of the Visigothic Kingdom paved the way to the permanent occupation of most of Iberia by the Umayyads (starting in 711), and on into south-eastern Gaul (last stronghold at Narbonne in 759).
-Hisham's reign witnessed the end of expansion in the west, following the defeat of the Arab army by the Franks at the Battle of Tours in 732.
-Arab expansion had already been limited following the Battle of Toulouse in 721.
-In 739 a major Berber Revolt broke out in North Africa, which was probably the largest military setback in the reign of Caliph Hisham.
+Hisham's reign also witnessed the end of expansion in the west (last stronghold at Narbonne in 759), following the Frankish victory at the Battle of Tours in 732.
+Arab expansion into southeastern Gaul had already been limited following the Umayyad defeat at the Battle of Toulouse in 721.
+In 739, a major Berber Revolt broke out in North Africa, which was probably the largest military setback in the reign of Caliph Hisham.
 From it emerged some of the first Muslim states outside the caliphate.
-It is also regarded as the beginning of Moroccan independence, as Morocco would never again come under the rule of an eastern caliph or any other foreign power until the 20th century.
 It was followed by the collapse of Umayyad authority in al-Andalus.
-In India, the Umayyad armies were defeated by the south Indian Chalukya dynasty and by the north Indian Pratiharas, stagnating further eastwards Arab expansion.
+In India, the Arab armies were defeated by the southern Chalukya dynasty and by the northern Pratihara dynasty, ending further eastwards Arab expansion.